drsusmitadas/mesalabs-day4-lab1/content/tuesday/lab-3.md

 Now that MESA knows where to look, what exactly is going on in these new subroutines?
 In `run_star_extras`, scroll down to our custom other torque subroutine, `meridional_circulation`.

 `meridional_circulation` is declared with the `subroutine` keyword, meaning we do not expact any output.
 Instead, this routine will grab the object containing all the star's information, identified with the pointer `s%`, and modify values directly.
 You will also see that this subroutine takes in two values, `id` and `ierr`. `id` is the unique identifier that is tied to each instance of `star_info`, the object which holds everything about the star. `ierr` is an integer passed across MESA to keep tabs on the status of each operation.
-If this value becomes non-zero, it means that an error has occured.
+If this value becomes non-zero, it means that an error has occurred.

 Next, we have variable declarations.
 In Fortran, ALL variables must be declared before they are used.
 This includes arrays, which have the added complication of needing to be allocated as well!
 The types of these variables should be explicitly provided as well.
 In fact, because `run_star_extras.f90` contains the `implicit none` statement at the beginning of the file, this explicit declaration is not optional.
-We will need three additional intergers for this subroutine: `k`, `k0`, and `nz`. `k` will be used as a counter value for the index within the model, `k0` will be the index where the radiative envelope starts, and `nz` will hold onto the total number of zones in the model.
+We will need three additional integers for this subroutine: `k`, `k0`, and `nz`. `k` will be used as a counter value for the index within the model, `k0` will be the index where the radiative envelope starts, and `nz` will hold onto the total number of zones in the model.
 These values will be described in more detail later.

 | 📋 TASK 7 |
 |:--------|